blauertee/Teamviewer4Linux/README.md

 2.  **Execute the Script:** Explain to the supportee how to run the script from the terminal

-3. **Add their SSH PubKey**: After they've send the mail you have to add their public key to your authorized_keys file
+3. **Add their SSH PubKey**: After they've sent the mail you have to add their public key to your authorized_keys file

 4.  **Connect to their Machine**: `ssh -p supporterreverseport supportee-username@localhost`